150th Anniversary of the Start of the U.S. Civil War

 Martin Mullinax survived the famous Battle of Chickamagua in Tennessee, on September

 19-20, 1863.
-This battle is called the “Gettysburg of West,” because so many who
+This battle is called the “Gettysburg of West,” because

 Martin Mullinax was a prisoner at Camp Morton, Indiana, which is part of Indianapolis